Crisp, white bed linen with a high thread count denotes superiority and luxury to your guests. But is it that simple?

 As well as performing regular mill visits to see the quality for ourselves, our partner mills are required to conduct several quality checks throughout the manufacturing process, including chemical testing and check for colour or weaving faults with light boxes.

 “We also perform quality checks on arrival at the warehouse.
-All these extra steps help us to deliver consistently reliable high-quality linen that keeps both guests and housekeepers satisfied,” says Phil.
+All these extra steps help us to deliver consistently reliable high-quality linen that keeps both guests and housekeepers satisfied,” says Paul.

 Tonrose offer a range of hotel grade linens that fit a variety of brand propositions and budgets, while being engineered to withstand the demanding life in hospitality.